TheCase/blog/_posts/2022-05-15-Roland-JU-06A-ext-clk-appegiator.md

 - Limited to 16 notes.
 - no up/down pattern
-- no octave jump additions
+- no 2/3 octave range

-However you might be able to stumble up some unique patterns in combination with different step order types.
+I know this is a major oversight by Roland as it is a feature that exists in many (all?) other Boutique stynth models.
+While this workaround is not perfect, you might be able to stumble up some unique patterns in combination with different step order types.